knative/docs/install/Knative-custom-install.md

 **Tip**: From the table above, copy and paste the URL and filename into the commands below.

-1. To install a Knative component by specifying the filename in the `kubectl apply` command:
+1. To install Knative components or plugins, specify the filenames in the `kubectl apply` command:

-   - To install an individual component:
+   - To install an individual component or plgugin

      ```bash
      kubectl apply --filename [FILE_URL]
      ```

-   - To install multiple components, append additional `--filename [FILENAME]` flags to the `kubectl apply` command:
+   - To install multiple components or plugins, append additional `--filename [FILENAME]` flags to the `kubectl apply` command:

      ```bash